OpsLevel/kubernetes-checks-demo/README.md

 This example repository is a Kubernetes agent that watches resources in your cluster and publishes their yaml to an OpsLevel payload check.
 This runs in your k8s cluster.

+The intent of this repo was created as an example of how to get kubernetes data into OpsLevel payload checks as described in the blog post [Validating Kubernetes Best Practices](https://www.opslevel.com/blog/validating-kubernetes-best-practices/)

 ### Getting Started

 ```